GenesisFR/HowToBecomeGoodAtShooters/README.md

 - should be deployed in locations where the hologram is visible to enemies but not its base, such as elevated positions or behind low covers (better if it's in an unreachable location)
 - in groups, avoid placing it near doorways or teammates
 - its duration can be greatly extended with an Artificer Hive
-- its skill tier can't decrease after deploying it
+- its duration is set when deploying it, even if it loses skill tiers afterward
 - mobs shooting it will be pulsed (and therefore proc Spotter) for a short time
 - useful in PVP to catch a player off guard as it hides your nameplate until it's destroyed

 #### Drone
 ##### Bombardier
-- can be auto-deployed in a straight line by the corresponding skill key (it will hurt you if you don't take a step back or aren't behind cover)
+- can be auto-deployed in a straight line by holding the corresponding skill key (it will hurt you if you don't take a step back or aren't behind cover)
 - affected by DTA
 ##### Defender
 - its damage reduction isn't additive with protection from elites